rex-9/rexone-core/README.md

 - Portfolio: [rex9.me](https://rex9.me)
 - LinkedIn: [rex9](https://www.linkedin.com/in/rex9/)

-_Built with ❤️ by Rex9 on Rexone Ecosystem_
+_Built with ❤️ by Rex9 on RexOne Ecosystem_

 <p align="right"><a href="#readme-top">Back to top ↑</a></p>